Love Aaj Kal Porshu

 Love Aaj Kal Porshu is an Indian Bengali-language science fiction romantic drama film written and directed by Pratim D. Gupta.
-Produced by Shrikant Mohta and Mahendra Soni under the banner of Shree Venkatesh Films, the film stars Arjun Chakraborty, Madhumita Sarkar in the lead roles while Paoli Dam and Abhijit Guha play other pivotal roles.
+Produced by Shrikant Mohta and Mahendra Soni under the banner of Shree Venkatesh Films, the film stars Arjun Chakraborty, Madhumita in the lead roles while Paoli Dam and Abhijit Guha play other pivotal roles.

 The story is inspired by two Jim Carrey movies, Eternal Sunshine of a Spotless Mind and The Truman Show.
 The film was released in the theatres on 14 February 2020, coinciding with Valentine's Day.

 Synopsis

 The film revolves around the timeline of three days - yesterday, today and tomorrow.
 Kalki Maitra is the owner of Paradise Hotel and also the producer of a television show titled "Prothom Dekha", which is about the story of two strangers who meet for the first time.
 The lead pair working in show, wake up everyday with a new identity, as a completely changed person.
 As a result, the prothom dekha or first meetup takes place between different people on each of the three days.
 On one day, the first meet up takes place at a coffee shop between a cricketer Tripti and singer Abhirup while on another day, the meet up occurs between business reporter Abhishek and a model Tapsee.
 Another day, Abhijit meets Tania.

 Mr. Batuk is the person behind these daily identity changes.
 With the help of an innovative technology, every nights he puts in several new information into the brain of Arjun and Madhumita.
 As a result, it creates new memories in their brain overnight.
 When they wake up in the morning, he or she is a completely different person, with no connections from the previous day.
 Abhishek not knows Abhirup nor does Tapsee know Tripti.
-In this manner, the same people are falling in love everyday but with a different character.
+In this manner, the same people are falling in love everyday, but with a different character.
 Further, the true identity of the characters are revealed along with information about the longevity of a first meet up of this kind.